robiulhr/pro-paginate/README.md

 | `onInit`          | Function | false   | Callback to be run on initialization.        |
 | `onPageDisplayed` | Function | false   | Callback to be run once a page is displayed. |

+## Browser Support

+When using the Ecmascript 5 version, supports goes all the way back to Internet Explorer 10.
+I have used [Babel](https://babeljs.io/) to convert the code into Ecmascript 5 compatible code.

 ## License